cadeluca/cs275final/README.md

 CS 275 Mobile Application Development I - Final Project.
 Gas-price tracker application for Android.

 ## Reminder
 Our project use google map services for getting your android device's location.
-If you want to install this app on your own and use map services, please add your google map api key in app/src/debug/res/values folder.
+If you want to install this app on your own and use map services, please add your google map api key on google_maps_api.xml file under app/src/debug/res/values folder.

 ## Team members
 * Ideas from professor Jason Hibbeler